 Traditionally favored by private and parochial institutions, school uniforms are being adopted by US public schools in increasing numbers.
-About one in five US public schools (21%) required students to wear uniforms during the 2015-2016 school year, up from one in eight in 2003-2004.Mandatory uniform policies in public schools are found more commonly in high-poverty areas.
+Overall, about one in five US public schools (21%) require students to wear uniforms.
+25% percent of primary schools have student uniforms, compared to 20% of middle schools and 12% of high schools.Mandatory uniform policies in public schools are more commonly found in cities as compared to suburban or rural areas.

 Proponents say that school uniforms make schools safer for students, create a “level playing field” that reduces socioeconomic disparities, and encourage children to focus on their studies rather than their clothes.

 Opponents say school uniforms infringe upon students’ right to express their individuality, have no positive effect on behavior and academic achievement, and emphasize the socioeconomic disparities they are intended to disguise.

 The first recorded use of standardized dress in education may have been in England in 1222, when the Archbishop of Canterbury mandated that students wear a robe-like outfit called the “cappa clausa.”
 The origin of the modern school uniform can be traced to 16th Century England, when the impoverished “charity children” attending the Christ’s Hospital boarding school wore blue cloaks reminiscent of the cassocks worn by clergy, along with yellow stockings.
 As of Sep.
 2014, students at Christ’s Hospital were still wearing the same uniform, and according to the school it is the oldest school uniform still in use.
 When Christ’s Hospital surveyed its students in 2011, 95% voted to keep the traditional uniforms.

 In later centuries, school uniforms became associated with the upper class.
 At one of England’s most prestigious schools, Eton, students were required to wear black top hats and tails on and off campus until 1972, when the dress codes began to be relaxed.